Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Configuration spaces of unordered disks

 The concatenation product

 is well-defined since there is no need to choose labels for the disks.
 Therefore, for any ring $R$, $H_*(\ucel(*,w);R)$ forms a noncommutative bigraded $R$-algebra.

-The cells of $\ucel(n, w)$ are labeled by symbols as in $\cel(n, w)$, but the numbers in the symbols become indistinguishable; the only remaining information is the sizes of blocks.
-We notate them all by ${\circ}$, and use exponents to denote the sizes of the blocks.
+The cells of $\ucel(n, w)$ are labeled by symbols as in $\cel(n, w)$, but the numbers in the symbols become indistinguishable; the only remaining information is the sizes of blocks, which we also refer to as weights.
+We notate them all by ${\circ}$, and use exponents to denote the weights of the blocks.
 For instance, in $\cel(3)$ we have

 and the corresponding relation in $\ucel(3)$ is

 The following lemma describes all the coefficients of these boundary maps.

 \begin{lem} In $\ucel(n)$, the coefficient of the face ${\circ}^k \mid {\circ}^{n-k}$ in the boundary of the cell ${\circ}^n$ can be described as follows: \begin{itemize} \item If $k$ and $n-k$ are both odd, the coefficient is $0$. \item If $n = 2n'$ is even and $k = 2k'$ is even, the coefficient is $\binom{n'}{k'}$. \item If $n = 2n' + 1$ is odd and $k = 2k'$ is even, the coefficient is $\binom{n'}{k'}$. \item If $n = 2n' + 1$ is odd and $k = 2k' + 1$ is odd, the coefficient is $-\binom{n'}{k'}$. \end{itemize} \end{lem}